Support for Early Childhood Professionals

 The Child Development Associate (CDA) is a credential that an educator can earn to demonstrate their knowledge and experience in the early childhood profession.
 No matter where a candidate is in their process of earning a CDA, Professional Development Advisors are available to offer support and guidance.
-Contact your local Professional Development Advisor for one-on-one sessions regarding goal setting, portfolio development, accessing Professional Development Specialists, training progress, and more.
+Contact your local Professional Development Advisor for one-on-one assistance regarding goal setting, training verification, and more.

 As you prepare to apply for the CDA, it can be helpful to have additional support completing your Professional Portfolio.
-Schedule a meeting with an advisor to review the work you have done on your portfolio.
+Request a meeting with a Portfolio Specialist to review the work you have done on your portfolio.

 MNCDA and MNITCDA

-The Minnesota CDA (MNCDA) was designed to provide core training aligned with the Child Development Associate (CDA) National Credentialing Program.
+The Minnesota CDA (MNCDA) and its infant/toddler specific counterpart the MNITCDA were designed to provide core training aligned with the Child Development Associate (CDA) National Credentialing Program.
 Cohorts are held face-to-face throughout the state and online through Eager-to-Learn.
 The credential consists of 120 hours of face-to-face classes or 48 weeks of online learning which:

 - Provides a foundation in early care and education across all eight CDA subject areas for early childhood educators in family child care programs and child care centers.